-This book is about the cultural politics of electrification in India’s capital city, and the role of technological infrastructures in shaping contemporary political imaginations in India–imaginations of the state, and also at a local level, of urban interdependence and solidarity.
+Leo is the author of the book A Moral Technology: Electrification and Political Ritual in New Delhi (Cornell University Press, 2017), a book about the cultural politics of electrification in India’s capital city, and the role of technological infrastructures in shaping contemporary political imaginations in India–imaginations of the state, and also at a local level, of urban interdependence and solidarity.

 Courses that Leo regularly teaches at Hunter College include Introduction to Cultural Anthropology, History of Anthropological Theory, and seminars on various topics.
 In the past, he has taught Science and Technology Studies and graduate classes on Time and Technology, contemporary critical theory, and the anthropology of international politics.